nus-cs2103-AY2122S1/ip/docs/README.md

 ### 2. Mark as done
 StuDo is able to mark your tasks as done once you complete them.

-### 3. Remove tasks
+### 3. Delete tasks
-StuDo is able to remove tasks from your list anytime.
+StuDo is able to delete tasks from your list anytime.

 ### 4. Find tasks
 StuDo is able to find your tasks with a given keyword for you from your list when you cannot find them.